-When a District administrator registers with Level Data, or if the administrator corresponds with us online we may ask for certain information, including a name, school name, school district, school email address and/or account name and password, billing information, phone number, message content, and information relating to the School/District’s information systems.
-We may also retain information provided by a School/District if the School/District sends us a message, posts content to our website or through our Service, interacts with us on Facebook or LinkedIn or logs into our site using a third-party login such as Google +, or responds to emails or surveys.
+We ask for certain information when a District administrator registers with Level Data, or if the administrator corresponds with us online, including a name, school name, school district, school email address and/or account name and password, billing information, phone number, message content, and information relating to the School/District’s information systems.
+We may also retain information provided by a School/District if the School/District sends us a message, posts content to our website or through our Service, interacts with us on Facebook or LinkedIn or logs in to our site using a third party login such as Google +, or responds to emails or surveys.
 Once a School/District begins using the Service, we will keep records of activities related to the Service.
-We use this information to operate, maintain, and provide to the features and functionality of the Service, to analyze our Service offerings and functionality, and to communicate with our District contacts and website visitors.
+We use this information to operate, maintain, and provide to the features and functionality of the Service, to analyze our Service offerings and functionality, and to communicate with our Districts and website visitors.

-Level Data may receive personally identifiable information (PII) about students (“Student Data”) in the course of providing its Service to a District.
-We consider Student Data to be confidential and do not use such personally identifiable data for any purpose other than to provide the Service to the corresponding District.
-Level Data receives Student Data only from the District and never interacts with the Student directly.
+Level Data may receive personally identifiable information about students (“Student Data”) in the course of providing its services to a District.
+We consider Student Data to be confidential and do not use such personally identifiable data for any purpose other than to provide the services to the corresponding District.
+In most instances, Level Data receives Student Data only from the District and never interacts with the Student directly.
 In some instances, however, Level Data will collect anonymous information from or about students in the form of survey data.

-Our Service platform provides procedures and connectors (custom software) to improve the processes of moving data to and from applications within school districts in order to help improve school processes and to improve data quality.
+Our Service platform provides procedures and connectors (custom software) to improve the processes of moving data to and from applications within school districts in order to help improve school processes.

 Level Data only shares personally identifiable information in a few limited circumstances, described below.
-Other than what is documented below, we DO NOT rent or sell information to any party, for any purpose, without exception.
+We DO NOT rent or sell information for any purpose, without exception.

-Level Data uses personally identifiable Student Data that it receives from a District solely for the purposes of providing our Service to the District.
+Level Data uses personally identifiable Student Data that it receives from a District only for the purposes of providing our Service to the District.
 Level Data may de-identify or otherwise anonymize the Student Data and share the aggregated or anonymous data, alone or in combination with other types of data, with other districts, partners, service providers, and others.

 Account information and settings: Districts may update account information and modify Services by signing into the administrator account.
 Districts and other website visitors can opt-out of receiving promotional email from us by clicking on the “unsubscribe” feature at the bottom of each email.
-Customers cannot unsubscribe from Service-related messaging.
+Sorry, you cannot unsubscribe from Service-related messaging.